zvibinyamin/RepairHebSub/README.md

  - First Use: Moving punctuation from the beginning of the line to the end of line.

- - Use two: full translation of captions and subtitles correction format through using google translate
+ - Use two: full translation of captions and subtitles correction format through using "google translate"

 --